Getting started#

 Running scripts#

-To run your own script you may do the following:
+To run your own script, you can do the following:

 import os